JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-0-Agent-Prompts.md

 ### Prompt B2 — Version pinning and ports registry
 - Objective: Establish a single source of truth for service versions and default ports.
 - Inputs to assume:
-  - Current stable images: Keycloak, Vault, Postgres, Ollama, MinIO
+-  - Current stable images: Keycloak, Vault, Postgres, Ollama, and one S3 option (SeaweedFS default; MinIO/Garage optional)
 - Constraints:
   - Use tags not “latest”; document rationale
 - Acceptance criteria: